nikwou/fail2ban-ufw-analysis/README.md

 Both systems generate extensive logging information which can be analysed to learn more about how is knocking at your doors.

-Installation of the respective packages, namely ufw, fail2ban and whois, is outside the scope of this article.
+Installation of the respective packages, namely ufw, fail2ban and whois, is outside the scope of this article, but should not impose a hurdle.

 The packages store their logging files unter /var/log - the ufw logfiles are named ufw.log, while fail2ban logfiles can be found under fail2ban.log.
 As usual, both tools store older information in .gz files.

-Amongst many other parameters, the logfiles can be analysed to compile a ranking showing which servers have attempted to contact your host - e.g. by frequency or number of ports tried.
+Amongst many other parameters, the logfiles can be analysed to compile a ranking that shows which servers have attempted to contact your host - e.g. by frequency or number of ports tried.

 Useful information on the general approaches can e.g. be found here: